Promises, by Paul L. Mathews

 “No,” said Jacomus, “They’re Mestrius’ mementos,” he said, referring to their dominus.
 “We’re just looking after them.”

 The twins laughed in unison.
 Celsus turned to watch as they moved about the caupona.
 Fay and slight, the golden-haired youths moved gracefully.
 They seemed to glide, bare feet hardly touching the floor.
 Jacomus—or was it Jacobus? thought Celsus with a frown—swept a finger across the caupona’s counter.
 He examined the resulting dust and grease on his finger and exchanged a glance with his twin.
-A moment of silent communication and the pair laughed in perfect synchronisation before further inspecting the caupona’s other surfaces and furniture.
+A moment of silent communication and the pair laughed in perfect synchronisation before further inspecting the the rest of caupona’s furniture.

 Celsus sat down on one of the benches, placing his dagger in front of him.
 The bench groaned under his bulk.
 He nodded in approval as he looked about the place.
 Yes, it was dusty.
 Yes, it was modest, but—with Cato dead—it was on the market.
 And it would make an excellent addition to Mestrius’ portfo—